 The trend toward states enacting general sales taxes began in the 1930s and Connecticut became a sales tax state in 1947.
 As in other states, the relatively simple policy goal of the tax was to restore solvency to the state's treasury with a minimum of administrative problems and expense.
 To accomplish this, the tax was imposed on retail sales of tangible goods, which could be collected with relative ease.
 Since then, the tax has evolved into a complex structure with a lengthy list of taxable goods and services, and an even lengthier list of items that are exempt.
-Since 2011, a certain percentage of the sales tax directly funds accounts supporting municipal and regional performance grants.
+Since 2011, a percentage of the tax on room occupancy and the tax on rental cars directly funds accounts supporting regional performance grants.